Robert Taylor’s work embodies

 Mendocino and its special qualities are translated into his photographs.

-about photography after seeing an exhibition of Ansel Adams and most particularly,
+scenes when he returned home to California.
+He was even more inspired after seeing an exhibition of Ansel Adams and most particularly,

 to perfect his technical and esthetic excellence.